lkuich/JHJ/README.md

 - Place your HTML files in `src/`
 - Files placed in `public/` will be served statically
 - Define Express routes in `lib/routes.js`, and point to your entry HTML document
-- Run the project with: `yarn start`
+- Run the project with: `yarn debug`
 - You can further configure the Express server in `index.js`

 ## Examples